kdanielive/sktemplate-swift/README.md

 * ObjectAL.
 Includes [ObjectAL](http://kstenerud.github.io/ObjectAL-for-iPhone/) for *really* easy audio play back in your games.
 * Bitmap Font Support.
 Includes the required libraries to use Bitmap Font labels generated from [bmglyph](http://www.bmglyph.com) created Bitmap Fonts.
 * Animated Character.
 Example animated character that flies to the location tapped on screen.
 * Handy Functions.
-My most used super handy functions are included in Utilitis.swift.
+My most used super handy functions are included in Utilities.swift.

 ### Renaming your project
 1. Copy renameProject.sh from the root of the project some place handy.
 Example.